 Fort Ticonderoga offers four graduate fellowships for students seeking a practical, hands-on internship experience at a historic site and museum with cutting-edge programs.
-Positions have already been granted for June 12-August 18, 2017.
+Positions available June 11-August 17, 2018, include research fellowships in Exhibitions, Education, and Collections.

 Fort Ticonderoga seeks graduate students in museum studies, art history, decorative arts, museum education, public history, history, American studies, or military history.
 Fellows will need to be self-motivated and able to work independently as well as contribute to a dedicated team to create and develop ground-breaking exhibitions and programs for a diverse audience.
 Qualified undergraduates are welcome to apply.

 While working individually with their project supervisors, fellows will also meet and work together throughout the two-month experience.
 Fellows will have an opportunity to work with the Fort’s professional staff as part of our team-approach to all major projects.
 Professional development opportunities during the fellowships will include visits from outside scholars and field trips.
 In general, project-specific work will encompass about 50% of the fellow’s time.
 The remaining half will be taken up with day-to-day tasks in their department, providing a wide-ranging experience working at a historic site and museum.

 Each graduate fellow will receive a $2,500 stipend plus housing on-site.

 Graduate and undergraduate students interested in applying for an Edward W. Pell Graduate Fellowship should contact Rich Strum, Director of Academic Programs, at email@example.com for more information.
 Descriptions for individual fellowships are posted below.